rk-gamemods/7D2D-ProxiCraft/README.md

 - **CraftFromChests / PullFromContainers / CraftFromContainersPlus** - Same functionality, patches same methods
 - **AutoCraft** - Modifies crafting methods

-### Medium Risk (Usually Fine)
+### Medium Risk (May Work)
-These mods patch some of the same classes but typically work alongside ProxiCraft:
+These mods patch some of the same classes.
+Conflicts are possible but not guaranteed:
-- **SMXui / SMXhud / SMXmenu** - UI overhauls (tested compatible in most cases)
+- **SMXui / SMXhud / SMXmenu** - UI overhauls that may change window structures
 - **BiggerBackpack** - Changes inventory methods
 - **ExpandedStorage** - Changes TileEntity behavior